Fort Edmonton Foundation Capital Campaign Projects

 Fort Edmonton Park is Canada’s largest living history museum, and a key part of the cultural and recreational makeup of Edmonton.
 Located on 160 acres in Edmonton’s North Saskatchewan River Valley, Fort Edmonton Park is divided into four distinct historical eras: the fur-trade era, 1885 Street, 1905 Street, and 1920 Street.

 The Fort Edmonton Park Enhancement Project is a $165 Million investment in the Park from all three levels of government and the Fort Edmonton Foundation.
-Construction will be complete when Fort Edmonton Park reopens in 2021
+Construction was completed in Spring 2021, and Fort Edmonton Park reopened to the public on July 1.

-Fort Edmonton Foundation’s current Community Capital Campaign is to raise $11 million and support the following four major projects:
+Fort Edmonton Foundation’s current Community Capital Campaign is to raise $11 million to support the following four major projects:

 - The Indigenous Peoples Experience